trwolfe13/alexa-dnd/README.md

 * "How much XP does it take to get from level 10 to 20?"
 * "How many experience points does it take to get to level 5?"

+### Magic Schools

+* "What are the schools of magic?"
+* "What does illusion magic do?"

 ### Wild Magic

 * "Give me a wild magic surge!"